MarcinAman/raspberry-pi-camera/Readme.md

 `laplacian` - application of laplacian operator.

 `none` - no filter.
 Simple offline skype for those who are antisocial or narcissistic

+### Running with remote server
+Raspberry Pi is so awesome, that we didn't want to process images on it.
+So we made a simple server.
+All you need is a PC (Server).

+Firstly you start your client (Raspberry pi):
+`python3 client.py`

+On PC you run:
+`python server.py <mode>`

+If connection was established you should see it in client's terminal.
+Then simply type a letter and everything is running!